 That's it.
 You have a legitimate sale.
 Before you release the order, though, you and your customer must negotiate terms of payment.

 Everyone knows how vital it is to collect payments on overseas deals.
 The same goes for making timely payments to overseas suppliers.
 There is a catalog of secrets on international trade finance that only those in the trenches know about.
-Visit, An Insider’s Guide to Making Payments and Getting Paid on Overseas Transactions to get in the know.

 Now all you have to do is go back to your Incoterms and proforma invoice, produce the goods and ship them.